happyplan/happyplan/README.md

 Oh, by the way, why "happy plan" ?
 [Here is not the answer](http://www.youtube.com/watch?v=5zVVKXT8Vi0).

+## Documentation

+Visit the [wiki](wiki) for all the things.

 ## TL;DR

-According you already have Ruby and NPM installed.
+According you already have Ruby and NPM installed you can run this commands [more about requirements](wiki/Requirements):

 ```bash
 gem install jekyll compass